Are Student Loans Tax Deductible?

 Tips for Lowering Your Student Loan Payments

 Tax credits and deductions are one way to help pay for the cost of school.
-Finding ways to lower your student loan payments is another cost-saving measure.
+Finding ways to lower your student loan payments is another cost-saving measure and can be good to know about when it comes to the basics of student loans.
 Here are a few ideas:

-• Make additional payments to pay down your principal.
+• Put money toward student loans by making additional payments to pay down your principal.
 Doing this may help reduce the amount of interest you will owe less interest over the life of the loan, but beware of any prepayment penalties.

 • Make interest only payments while you’re still in school.
-This may prevent thousands of dollars from being added to your loan principal (or capitalized on the loan) once you graduate.
+This may prevent thousands of dollars from being added to your loan principal.

 • See whether your loan provider offers discounts if you set up automatic payment.
 Federal Direct Loan holders may be eligible for a 0.25% discount when they sign up for automatic payments.